 Welcome to the University of California, Irvine!
 We are pleased that you have decided to join us for your graduate studies, an important stage in your academic and professional development.
 This is an exciting time to become a part of the Physics and Astronomy graduate program.
-The Department continuously tries to enhance the graduate program, and we hope that you will experience the benefits of that focus.
+The Department continuously tries to enhance the graduate program, and we hope that you will experience the benefits of those efforts.
 This handbook is designed for both new and continuing graduate students.
 We wish to convey the Department's philosophy of graduate education, and to provide information on how to successfully complete the program and receive your degree.

 It is the responsibility of the student to know and follow the regulations and requirements for maintaining good academic standing and for making satisfactory progress towards the Ph.D. degree in Physics at UCI.
 The UCI General Catalogue (available at the UCI Bookstore) contains all of the detailed information you need to plan your academic career here.
 Please obtain a copy and read it carefully.
-For an on-line version, go to http://www.editor.uci.edu/08-09/.
-The Graduate Advisor (Prof. David Kirkby, FRH 3182, 824-9479) and the Graduate Affairs Officer (Michelle Arons, FRH 4109B, 824-3496) are here to help you in case you have any questions or difficulties in our program.
+For an on-line version, go to http://catalogue.uci.edu/.
+The Graduate Advisor (Prof. Arvind Rajaraman, FRH 3174, 824-4352) and the Graduate Affairs Officer (My Banh, FRH 4109B, 824-3496) are here to help you in case you have any questions or difficulties in our program.
 Please feel free to contact them at any time during your academic career if you need help or guidance.

 II.
-Departmental Administration
+DEPARTMENTAL ADMINISTRATION